0xLcs/UkraineWebGuard/README.md

 **WPUkraineWebGuard**  is an automation tool designed to search websites through Google, collect emails from those sites, scan for WordPress vulnerabilities using WPScan, and send email alerts to site administrators if vulnerabilities are found.

+The script was developed not only for Ukraine but for any website, as it allows you to scan and secure any domain by simply specifying it during execution.
+It is crucial to address vulnerabilities in websites because flaws such as Remote Code Execution (RCE), Cross-Site Scripting (XSS), and others can lead to critical services becoming unavailable, which is particularly devastating in a state of war.
+Moreover, a simple entry point for an attacker through an insecure website can grant lateral escalation into other devices and systems, including medical equipment, potentially disabling their operation and threatening lives.

 ## Main Features:

 - **Automated Google Search** : The script performs custom searches on Google to find websites with specific domains and keywords (e.g., ".au" and "university").